How to Install VirtualBox 7 on Ubuntu 22.04 LTS

 $ sudo apt install virtualbox-7.0 -y

-To access the virtualbox GUI, type virtualbox from Activity as shown below,
+To start virtualbox GUI, type virtualbox from Activity as shown below,

 Access-VirtualBox7-Ubuntu